kiarafrobles/www.retroreport.org/_backstory/the-sixth-anniversary-of-citizens-united.md

 title: "The sixth anniversary of Citizens United"
 published: true
 date: 2016-01-21T16:26:00.000Z
 lead_copy: "The Watergate scandals led to a landmark law that limited the influence of money in politics.
 Now, 6 years after the Citizens United decision, some say the scandal isn’t what’s illegal, it’s what’s legal.
-Watch \"The Cost of Campaigns.\" "
+Watch *The Cost of Campaigns.*"
 backstory_type: backstory
 video: the-cost-of-campaigns
 type: backstories